appins/flashcardPlusPlus/README.md

   The writer should come with instructions on how to use it

+## Opening custom flashcard files
+  All Flashcard++ files must begin with "Flashcard++, by App1ns" To open custom files, pass their relative paths though the command line

+  There is even a special makefile target for this

+  `make build` and `make build_win`

+  Currently there is no such support with the writer, I will do that soon though

 Need help?
 Found a bug?
 Email AlexAndersonOne@gmail.com with details!